chibeauty/WEEK-5-AI-Development-Workflow-Assignment/README.md

 - Part 3/answers.md: Critical thinking on ethics/bias and interpretability vs. accuracy trade-offs.
 - Part 4/answers.md: Reflection and an ASCII workflow diagram of the AI development lifecycle.

-### How to use

-- Open each part's answers.md to review the required responses.
-- Copy sections as needed for submission platforms that require separate entries.
-- Content is concise and formatted with headings and bullet points for clarity.

-### Notes

-- All files are Markdown for easy reading and editing.
-- No external dependencies are required to view the content.